 Where to Begin?

-I don’t know about you, but from everything I know, women’s bodies are nothing like men’s.
+Women’s bodies are nothing like men’s.
 For instance, our hormones are shifting and changing every single week, while men’s hormones generally stay the same.

 And those female hormones that are constantly shifting are responsible for different functions within the body.
 When estrogen is higher and more dominant during the first two weeks of your cycle, your body is naturally burning more carbohydrates.
 Whereas, the last two weeks of your cycle, when progesterone is higher and more dominant, your body is naturally burning more fat.